Physical Education, '13

 Phil credits professors Lisa Pleban, Deb Waggett, and Andy Weinberg with having a great influence on his education at Castleton and being “excellent educators.”
 He is close with former Castleton President Dave Wolk, who he cites as being “an amazing mentor to me as a young professional, educator, and leader.”

-For Phil, the close-knit community and is what set the Castleton University apart from other schools.
+For Phil, the close-knit community is what sets the Castleton University apart from other schools.

 “I think that students just felt really at home at Castleton.
 Faculty and staff were like family, everything was very tight-knit,” he said.
 “I haven’t seen that at any other college or university.
 Maybe within a specific program, but not the whole institution like it was at Castleton.”